celoyd/wheather/README.md

 Thanks to Michal Migurski, @meetar, and Jacques Frechet for pointing out some of the more howling bugs so far.
 Special thanks to @meetar for the name.

-To see things I've done with (various versions of) this tool, please have a look around [http://www.flickr.com/photos/vruba/sets/72157631622037685/with/8017203149/] .
+To see things I've done with (various versions of) this tool, please have a look around http://www.flickr.com/photos/vruba/sets/72157631622037685/with/8017203149/ .
 In the caption for http://www.flickr.com/photos/vruba/8017203149/in/set-72157631622037685 I explained the basic operation a little.
-I want to do some clearer documentation of the core concept here, but I'm a little busy: feel free to remind me.
+This README is about how to run the code, and contains little help on the concept ;)

 Quickstart
 ---